bgcarlisle/Numbat/docs/users.md

 extractions, reconcile extractions with other users and export data.
 There must always be at least one user with admin privileges.

-"Extractor" priveleges correspond to 2 in the database back-end.
+"Extractor" privileges correspond to 2 in the database back-end.
 A user with this level of privileges can do extractions and reconcile extractions with other users, but not assign extractions, edit reference sets and forms, grant user privileges or export data.